shaliniiii1/TODO-List/README.md

 # TODO-List
-I have created this TODO List using HTML, CSS, JavaScript.
+I have created this TODO List using HTML, CSS, and JavaScript.